nodrogluap/tamor/config/README.md

 The *third* and *fifth* column tell Dragen whether to consider (in tumor and germline respectively) as PCR duplicates read pairs that map to the same start and end in the reference genome.
 If you used a PCR-free library prep, set this to ``False``, otherwise set it to ``True``.

-The *tenth* column is a unique project ID to which the subject belongs.
+The *eighth* column is a unique project ID to which the subject belongs.
 For example if you have two cohorts of lung and breast cancer, assigning individuals to two projects would be logical.
 All project output files go into their own output folders, even if they were sequenced together on the same Illumina sequencing runs.